-Another goal is to increase the percentage of total CBCAP funding that supports evidence-based and evidence-informed (EB/EI) child abuse prevention programs and practices.
 States are encouraged to explore and consider implementing EB/EI programs and practices that have been shown to effectively address the unmet needs of their population based on the outcomes of their needs assessments.
 CBCAP leads are required to include information on EB/EI that have been implemented as part of their CBCAP programs.
-For more information, visit http://friendsnrc.org/evidence-based-practice-in-CBCAP.
+For more information, visit https://friendsnrc.org/evaluation/matrix-of-evidence-based-practice/.

-Efficiency Measure Annual Target

-To increase the percentage of CBCAP total funding 3 percentage points increase over previous FFY
+Efficiency Measure Annual Target To increase the percentage of CBCAP total funding that supports evidence-based and evidence- informed child abuse prevention programs and practices.
+3 percentage points increase over previous FFY

-that supports evidence-based and evidence-

-informed child abuse prevention programs and

-practices.